piceaTech/node-gitlab-2-github/README.md

 #### github.token

 Go to [Settings / Developer settings / Personal access tokens](https://github.com/settings/tokens).
-Generate a new token and copy that into the `settings.js`
+Generate a new token with `repo` scope and copy that into the `settings.js`

 #### github.repo